Carnegie Mellon University in Qatar

 Drop

-A student who fails to meet the minimum standards at the end of a semester on Final Academic Warning is subject to a Drop action.
+A student who fails to meet the minimum standards or those for Continued Academic Warning at the end of a semester on Final Academic Warning is subject to a Drop action.
 A Drop action is a permanent severance; the student is required to follow University procedures for departing from campus and may not enroll again in the future.

-The typical progression of academic actions is Academic Warning, Suspension, then Drop.
+The typical progression of academic actions is Academic Warning, Suspension, Final Academic Warning, then Drop.

 Appealing an Action